-• Only students under the age of 3 can be reported with the disability category of Diagnosed Physical/Mental Condition i.
-Deafness/hearing loss - a hearing loss that adversely affects a child's development is:
+• Only students under the age of 3 can be reported with the disability category of Diagnosed Physical/Mental Condition

 A toddler shall be eligible if he or she has a diagnosed physical or mental condition that has a high probability of resulting in developmental delay.
 Procedures used to determine eligibility under diagnosed physical or mental condition must include the use of informed clinical opinion.
 Such conditions include, but are not limited to: